Conflux-Chain/conflux-developer-site/docs/guides/en/use-metamask-to-interact-evmspace.md

 ## Summary

 In this tutorial we connected MetaMask to the Conflux EVM Testnet, deployed an ERC-20 token contract using Remix, and transferred that token using MetaMask.
-The only difference to doing this on the original Ethereum network was setting the RPC endpoint to be Conflux EVM Space's.
+The only difference to doing this on the original Ethereum network was setting the RPC endpoint to be Conflux eSpace's.

 [MetaMask]: https://metamask.io
 [Remix]: https://remix.ethereum.org